roosahut/tiralabra/documentation/user_guide.md

 ### How the app works

-The app will show you a map centered in helsinki.
-The routing works only in Helsinki, so click anywhere in Helsinki, and a marker will appear there: that is your starting point.
-Then click another place (still in Helsinki) and that is the goal place.
+The app will show you a map centered in Helsinki.
+You can choose which algorithm (or both) you want to use to count the route in the panle above the map.
+Then you can click anywhere in Helsinki and a marker will appear there: that is the starting point.
+Then click again in Helsinki to choose the goal point.
+It might take a while (please wait patiently), but the route/routes will appear there.
+In the panel it will also show how many meters the route is and how long did the algorithm take to count the route.

-You'll have to wait a bit, but the app will give you a route between the given points.
-It displays the route dijkstra has calculated in red and the fringe search route in blue (note that they might be the same so it might only show blue).
+To try other start and end points just click on the map again (you can also change the algorithm).

-After the routes have shown up you can choose another points in Helsinki and see the route between them.
+The first path-finding after opening the map might take longer because on that the app will download the massive graph.

-I will be adding another features to the frontend but so far that is all there is.
+Dijkstra is the red line and Fringe search is the blue.

 ### How to use